virnavi/virnavi_json_client/example/README.md

 ## Project Overview

-This example demonstrates a photo discovery application that fetches data from an external API.
+This example demonstrates a post discovery application that fetches data from an external API.
 It showcases:
 - Efficient API handling with `virnavi_json_client`.
 - Error handling and data transformation.